SofthouseVxo/Education/code/express-examples/5.middlewares/README.md

 # Middlewares

+Middlewares are used to perform changes to the request or response

-Echoes the body of the post request to /middlewares
+the path `/body` Echoes the body of the post request to /body, just so you can see a request and response body

 Uses the express.json() middleware to parse the body of the request as json if a header `Content-Type: application/json` is supplied.